 Mix: Add in the rolled oats, followed by the plant-based milk and maple syrup.
 Give it a good stir until they combine well.

 Chill: Now add your frozen fruits on top and…chill time!
-Both for the overnight oats to chill in the fridge, and also for you!
 Let the overnight oats sit in the fridge for at least 6 hours, but preferably overnight.

 You know it’s ready when the frozen fruits have thawed completely.
 Usually, some of the fruit juice will also be drawn out, forming a nice red layer on top of your oats overnight.